mtiessler/mtiessler/README.md

 **About Me!**

 - 👨🏽‍💻  I’m currently studying at @UPC
-- 🌱 I’m currently developing Django and Django Rest Projects
+- 🌱 I’m currently developing Django, Django Rest Projects and Ruby on Rails
 - 🤔 My interest lies in back-end web development, Data Science, Microservices and participating in Hackathons
 - 💬 Ask me about anything from [max.tiessler@estudiantat.upc.edu](max.tiessler@estudiantat.upc.edu), I love to answer!
 - 🌐 You can see my hackathon projects here: https://devpost.com/MaxTiessler